-This three-day seminar is for practitioners who use play therapy with children who have experienced multiple traumatic events within the context of pervasive and severe maltreatment, including different forms of abuse (emotional, physical, sexual), neglect and witnessing domestic violence.
+This three-day webinar is for practitioners who use play therapy with children who have experienced multiple traumatic events within the context of pervasive and severe maltreatment, including different forms of abuse (emotional, physical, sexual), neglect and witnessing domestic violence.

 - Theoretical principles of Holistic Expressive Play Therapy as related to the subject of complex trauma:

 - The crucial role of attachment and the effects of lack of, loss of and distortions of attachment caused by pervasive maltreatment.